KauzClay/docs-tap/supply-chain/reference/catalog/about.hbs.md

 spec:
   source:
     # This is used to retrieve source from a git repository.
-    # The tag, commit and branch fields are mutually exclusive, use only one.
+    # The tag, commit and branch fields are mutually exclusive.
+Use only one field.
     # +required
     git:
       # A git branch ref to watch for new source
       branch:
-      # A git commit sha to use
+      # A git commit SHA to use
       commit:
       # A git tag ref to watch for new source
       tag:
-      # The url to the git source repository
+      # The URL to the git source repository
       # +required
       url:
     # The sub path in the bundle to locate source code
     subPath:
   # SonarQube Scan configuration
   sonarqube:
-    # SonarQube server url
+    # SonarQube server URL
     # +required
     sonar-host-url:
     # The project display name in the SonarQube server